AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 * 3d.
 For a (single-company) edit, the new NAME duplicates an existing company’s name.

     * 3d1.
-Cerebro rejects the command and shows a duplicate company error.
+Cerebro rejects the command and shows a duplicate-company error.

     Use case resumes at step 3.